 Where necessary or required, we may share your personal information as follows:

 - With third party service providers, in connection with services performed on our behalf.
-For example, if we use a mailing house to distribute our newsletters.
+For example, our email provider, our database host and analytics and search engine providers that assist us in the improvement and optimisation of our website.

 - With local authorities and government departments, as necessary for administering justice, or for exercising statutory, governmental, or other public functions.